miloszmisiek/ci-p5-cutback/README.md

 - ### Frameworks

-  - [ReactJS](https://reactjs.org/): was used for building user interface
+  - [ReactJS](https://reactjs.org/): was used for building a user interface
-  - [React Bootstrap](https://react-bootstrap-v4.netlify.app/): was used as a supprotive toolkit for front-end styling.
+  - [React Bootstrap](https://react-bootstrap-v4.netlify.app/): was used as a supportive toolkit for front-end styling.

 - ### Front-End Libraries

-  - [React Router](https://v5.reactrouter.com/): was used for handling differnt URLs rendering different pages.
+  - [React Router](https://v5.reactrouter.com/): was used for handling different URLs rendering different pages.
 React Router allows for rendering pages inside Virtual DOM stopping the page from refreshing.
 This enhances UX.
   - [Mock Service Worker](https://mswjs.io/): was used for testing API requests.
-With this tool the test server is created mocking the API requests, so that the real API request is not triggered.
+With this tool, the test server is created mocking the API requests, so that the real API request is not triggered.
   - [styled-components](https://styled-components.com/): was used to inject CSS styling directly to component.
     - No hunt across different files to find the styling affecting your component.
-    - Styled compoenents are independent of each other.
+    - Styled components are independent of each other.
     - Remove unused styles, even if they're declared in the code.
-    - Styled components generates unique class names for your styles.
+    - Styled components generate unique class names for your styles.

 - ### Other tools